hexart/prompt-booster/docs/architecture-design.md

 ## 3. Package Structure and Responsibilities

-### 3.1 Core Package (`packages/core`)
+### 3.1 Core Module (`apps/web/src/core`)

-The Core package serves as the foundation of the application, containing business logic, state management, and data models that are platform-agnostic.
+The Core module is integrated directly into the web application, containing business logic, state management, and data models.
+This architecture simplifies dependencies and resolves i18n instance sharing issues in production builds.

 #### Key Components: